carpx05/synthetiser/hf-space/README.md

 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference

 ### ❗❗❗Note
 Huggingface Spaces create a seperate repository.
-Push the follwoing files in the created repo.
+Push the following files in the created repo.
 This directory is not connected to any workflow and is just for reference.